JosephMBarr/dodec/README.md

 dodec
 =====
-A venture in game design by Joey Barr and Kent Wilson
+A venture in game design by Joey Barr

 Game idea: Mathew Allen
 <h4>Resources Used:</h4>